cooper2008/RinexGenerater/README.md

 ### Prerequisites

-You need to install python3.6 or above on your local, for MacOS
+You need to install python3.6 or above on your local, for MacOS. if the script need to run on other OS, please check teqc toolkits, it will require update to that OS version, otherwise it will get unexpected issue.

 Install Brew then Install Python3